 Using my experiences as a Playworks Coach, program manager, program director and trainer as well as years as a classroom teacher, I provide our regional offices with the tools and resources to create and manage high quality school programs.
 Seeing the intense and immediate impact that Playworks has on recess culture and the individual students has kept me here - working and playing hard for my 10th year!
 When I'm not at work, I also enjoy playing volleyball, practicing T'ai Chi and Kajukenbo Kung Fu, backpacking throughout California and gardening.

-Kristina Walden is jazzed to be joining Playworks as the new National Trainer based out of Oakland.
-Kristina comes to Playworks with a background in youth development, providing both educational training and direct human service.
-Kristina has a degree in African American studies and a wealth of experience facilitating discussions and activities, with learners of all ages, around cultural diversity.
-Kristina is an advocate for under-served communities and is inspired by the opportunity to expand minds through play.
-A little known fact about Kristina is that her sport of choice in PE was badminton, and she admits that anytime someone mentions the magic word "icebreaker" she lights up a little inside.
+Kristina Walden joined the Playworks Training Department in 2012 with a decade of experience working in youth development, both as a human/social service provider and as an educational trainer.
+She also has a wealth of experience facilitating interactive diversity workshops, as a peer educator and independent training consultant.
+Kristina is an advocate for under-served communities and is inspired by the opportunity to expand minds and support educators and youth workers, through playful professional development.
+Two fun facts about Kristina are that as a youth her sport of choice in PE was badminton, and she admits that anytime someone mentions the word "icebreaker", she lights up a little inside.